NLP Beliefs and NLP Belief Change

 - the implications of that belief.

-The belief itself is normally a generalisation about someone or something.
+The belief itself is usually a generalisation about someone or something.

 “I am always bad at job interviews.”